-So using Long Tail Pro to find keyword ideas, particularly low competition long tail keywords is definitely a strategy that applies to YouTube as well.
+So using Long Tail Pro as your youtube keyword research tool to find keyword ideas, particularly low competition long tail keywords is definitely a strategy that applies to YouTube as well.

 What’s more, when you find an excellent keyword you may want to create BOTH a blog post and a YouTube video focused on that keyword.

 This gives you additional opportunities to rank and pull in traffic from both Google and YouTube, plus you should be able to record a video without too much extra effort since you’ve already done the research and outline when writing your blog post.

 So as you’re using Long Tail Pro, don’t forget to consider video as a medium to deliver your content.